GRV96/commitfetch/README.md

 **`GitHubCredRepository`**

-A GitHub credential consists of a GitHub username and a personal access token (PAT) owned by the specified user.
-This class stores tuples containing a username (str, index 0) and a token (str, index 1).
-These credentials in the form of tuples can be directly used to authenticate a request to the GitHub API.

-The GitHub API allows 5000 authenticated requests per user per hour.
+This class stores credential tuples.
 To facilitate sending many requests in a short period, this class allows to iterate through the credentials.

 **`GitHubUser`**